The teaching of reading at Manchester Road begins as soon as the children come to our Early Years (Little Owls, Hedgehogs and Rabbits)

 Throughout the Early Years children learn how to sound out words using synthetic phonics -a specialised program in which all our EY team are trained.

-To teach phonics, the school uses a combination of letters and sounds, Jolly Phonics, and from September 2016, we will be introducing ‘Read, Write, Ink’ which is a very structured approach to learning to read, write and spell.
+To teach phonics, the school uses ‘Read, Write, Ink’ which is a very structured approach to learning to read, write and spell.

-A new system of reading currently being trialled is ‘reciprocal reading’ – there is extensive research behind this method, and we are excited to be able to try something new!
+A system of reading used in school is ‘reciprocal reading’ – there is extensive research behind this method, and we are excited to be using this approach to learning about text.

-Once in Key Stage 1, the children continue to learn phonics in preparation for reading and spelling more complex words, and gaining a deeper understanding of how the English language works.
+Once in Key Stage 1, the children continue to follow ‘read, write inc.’ for reading and spelling more complex words, and gaining a deeper understanding of how the English language works.

 All children in Year 2 visit the library and sign up to be a member if they have not already.